 However, if one wants to find any solution to the ERG flow equation, the situation poses a serious problem.
-The ERG flow equation for the Wilson action is a non-linear functional differential equation and an exact solution in an infinite dimensional theory space cannot be expected.
-A possible approach is to set a plausible ansatz for the Wilson action, which corresponds to a certain truncation of the theory space, and determine unknown parameters and functions in the ansatz by the ERG flow equation.
+The ERG flow equation for the Wilson action is a nonlinear functional differential equation and an exact solution in an infinite-dimensional theory-space cannot be expected.
+A possible approach is to set a plausible ansatz for the Wilson action, which corresponds to a certain truncation of the theory-space, and determine the flow of unknown parameters and functions in the ansatz by the ERG flow equation.
 The ERG equation is then solved approximately.
-The trouble in this approach in the conventional ERG is that the gauge WT identity is also a non-linear functional differential equation on the Wilson action.
+The trouble with this approach in the conventional ERG is that the gauge WT identity is also a nonlinear functional differential equation for the Wilson action.
 We do not expect an exact solution and there is no general guarantee that the postulated ansatz fulfills the gauge WT identity.
 Therefore, in the conventional ERG framework, \emph{both\/} the ERG flow equation and the gauge WT identity are only approximately fulfilled.\footnote{ In perturbation theory, one can solve both equations simultaneously to a given order of perturbation theory.
-See~Ref.~\cite{Igarashi:2009tj}, for instance.} This breaking of the gauge symmetry calls into question the physical relevance of fixed points and associated critical exponents thus obtained.
+See~Ref.~\cite{Igarashi:2009tj}.} This breaking of the gauge symmetry calls into question the physical relevance of fixed points and associated critical exponents thus obtained.

 A manifest gauge symmetry in ERG is thus highly desirable.